 One of the best ways to explore the world of work is through reviewing job postings.
 Through postings, you will learn about employer expectations, such as the latest qualifications and requirements, as well as the value of experiential learning and research.

-If you are interested in exploring careers beyond academia, a good first step is to search professional organizations for your academic area of expertise, such as:
+If you are interested in exploring careers beyond elementary, secondary and post-secondary institutions, a good first step is to search professional organizations and sites that offer alternative career ideas for educators:

 Recruitment Events, Programs, and Opportunities

-For the full list of job, internship, and event postings offered by the Office of Career Development & Professional Engagement, log into TribeCareers using your W&M username and password.
+For the full list of job, internship, and event postings offered by Office of Career Development & Professional Engagement, log into TribeCareers using your WM username and password.
 Contact our office to learn how you can most effectively use this resource as a student completing an advanced degree.

 The W&M Digest is the avenue of official communications for W&M faculty and staff.
 You have access!
 Professional events, opportunities, training, and programs from across campus are announced daily, Monday-Friday.

-The Office of Career Development & Professional Engagement offers regular programs and events that may be of interest to you.
+The Office of Career Development & Professional Engagement works closely with the School of Education to offer relevant programs for their graduate students.
 Below are some examples of previous workshops, series, and other career-related programs:

 Big Interview is an online, customizable interview preparation software and a free service for William & Mary graduate students.
 Typically, a screening interview for employment – academia and beyond – will likely be in a virtual format, and Big Interview’s AI (artificial intelligence) module will help you understand how to be successful in a virtual interview.
 In fact, W&M users have improved their interview style and effectiveness by an average of 35% through the use of Big Interview.
 If you’ve never used Big Interview before, register and use your W&M credentials to create an account.